Arevy/e-commerce-backend/README.md

 ```

 ## Oracle Setup

+### Local container (recommended)
+1. Launch the bundled database: `docker compose up -d oracle`.
+2. Wait for the container to report healthy (`docker compose ps`).
+3. Seed the schema with `./scripts/seed-oracle.sh` from the repository root.
+The
+   script pipes `sql_script.txt` into `sqlplus`, rebuilding the schema and
+   sample data end-to-end.

+The container uses `gvenzl/oracle-xe:21-full`, exposes port `1521`, and sets the
+SYS password to `Password` by default (override via `ORACLE_SYS_PASSWORD`).
+Application credentials inherit `ORACLE_USER` / `ORACLE_PASSWORD` (`shopx` /
+`shopx` by default).

+### External instance
-1. Ensure an Oracle instance (e.g. `ORCLCDB`) is running and reachable.
+1. Ensure an Oracle instance is running and reachable from the backend
+   container.
+2. Update `DB_CONNECT_STRING`, `DB_USER`, and `DB_PASSWORD` (or their `ORACLE_*`
+   counterparts) to match the target.
-2. Connect as the application user and run `sql_script.txt` to recreate the
+3. Connect as the application user and run `sql_script.txt` to recreate the
-   schema and seed data end-to-end:
+   schema and seed data as shown below:

    ```sql
    @sql_script.txt
    ```

-   The script first drops existing tables owned by the user (so it is safe to
+   The script first drops existing tables owned by the user (safe to re-run
-   re-run when you need a clean slate), then builds every table used by the
+   when you need a clean slate), then builds every table used by the resolvers
-   resolvers and populates sample categories, products, users, addresses, carts,
+   and populates sample data.
-   wishlists, reviews, orders, order items, and payments so each GraphQL
-   mutation/query can be exercised immediately.

 ### Handling Expired Oracle Passwords
 - When Oracle forces a password rotation, first set `DB_PASSWORD` to the current